 The knowledge to be acquired from attending such training or seminar will benefit or contribute to the operations of the Company;

-The cost of such training or seminar does not outweigh its benefits to be contributed to the Company.
+Moreover, only those costs and expenses that are directly attributable to the training or seminar shall be supported by the Company (i.e., training/seminar fee, transportation, food, accommodation, etc.)

-External trainings and seminars availed by employees shall be supported by a duly approved letter of request addressed to the concerned Department Head and a copy thereof shall be furnished to the HR Department.
+External trainings and seminars availed by employees shall be supported by a duly approved letter of request addressed to the concerned department head and a copy thereof shall be furnished to the HR Department.

-The Members of the Committee shall establish an Annual Learning and Development Program (ALDP) for each of their respective departments.
-The HR Department shall consolidate and facilitate for the overall preparation and implementation process of the ALDP.

 Learning Need Analysis and Development of Annual Training Plan

 Learning need analysis shall be properly coordinated with the concerned department managers and executives.
 The HR Learning and Development Specialists shall be responsible for identifying and assessing the learning needs at the Company level, departmental level and individual employee level.

-develop A Training P (ATP) on or before of the third quarter The ALDP The ATP must include, at a minimum, the following elements:
+Every year, the HR Department, through the Learning and Development Specialists, shall develop an Annual Training Plan (ATP) for the following calendar year.
+This shall be submitted to the President for approval on or before the end of the third quarter of the calendar year.
+The ATP must include, at a minimum, the following elements:

 Goals